pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 >
 > Recreating instances causes data loss.
 For stateful components such as TiKV, ensure that the cluster has sufficient replicas to guarantee data safety.

-The following example recreates a TiKV instance:
+The following instructions take recreating a TiKV instance as an example:

 1. Delete the CR of the TiKV instance.
 TiDB Operator automatically deletes the associated PVC and ConfigMap resources, and creates a new instance: